Sunday, September 5, 1976

 I told him there was no need for him to yell at me like this, and the only reason I gave Mom this information was so she wouldn’t have to carry milk from town.
 I just thought having the milkman come might lighten the load.
 This only made Bent angrier.
 He demanded I shut up, and then he called me the usual names, “No-good-for-nothing!
 Snot- Nosed, Brat!”

 Mom never defended me.
 Instead, she started to kiss Bent as she smiled at him.
 Before I knew it, they were making out pretty heavily.
 I got uncomfortable.
 I am not allowed to leave the table unless I ask first.
-I asked if I could be excused from the table.
+I asked to be excused from the table.
 Neither one of them answered me.
 Mom just looked at me and laughed.

 Sunday, September 19, 1976